jakedrousseau/MyVCCSHackathon25/STEMreadme.txt

-Self-Hosting the STEM Pathways Website Locally
-You can easily host and view this website locally on your own computer.
-Here's a step-by-step guide:
+Self-Hosting the STEM Pathways Website Locally host and view this website locally

 Prerequisites
 Node.js installed on your computer (version 14+ recommended)